ballerina-platform/ballerina-distribution/examples/http-client-endpoint/http_client_endpoint.md

 # Client

-The HTTP Client Connector can be used to connect to and interact with an HTTP server.<br/><br/>
+The HTTP Client Connector can be used to connect to and interact with an HTTP server.

 For more information on the underlying module, see the [HTTP module](https://lib.ballerina.io/ballerina/http/latest/).